chylex/Advent-of-Code/README.md

 ## \[2021\] Kotlin

-The repository contains a Gradle project (`build.gradle.kts`) that sets up every day as a module.
+The repository contains a Gradle project (`2021/build.gradle.kts`) that sets up every day as a source root and a task that can be launched with `gradlew <day>`, for ex. `gradlew 01`.

 You should be able to load the Gradle project into [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 The source code is in `main.kt`.
 The run configuration executes the `main()` method in this file.